-Parts Most Frequently Used: Seeds, Leaves, Stems
+Parts Most Frequently Used: Seed, Leaf, Stem

 Flavors/Temps: Pungent, Hot

-Key Constituents: Mono-unsaturated fats, Phosphorous, Zinc, Iron, Magnesium, Manganese, Vitamin A, Vitamin C, Vitamin E, Vitamin K, Beta-carotene, Folic acid, Flavonoids (including very high levels of kaempferol, isorhamnetin, and quercetin), Selenium, Copper, Phenols, Isothiocyanates (ITCs), Sinigrin, Phenolic acid, Ferulic acid, Tryptophan, OMega-3 fatty acids.
+Key Constituents: Mono-unsaturated fats, Phosphorous, Zinc, Iron, Magnesium, Manganese, Vitamin A, Vitamin C, Vitamin E, Vitamin K, Beta-carotene, Folic acid, Flavonoids (including very high levels of kaempferol, isorhamnetin, and quercetin), Selenium, Copper, Phenols, Isothiocyanates (ITCs), Sinigrin, Phenolic acid, Ferulic acid, Tryptophan, OMega-3 fatty acids

 History/Folklore: Mustard plants have been used for thousands of years in spices and as medicines.
-As a medicine the seeds have long been used to treat a variety of ailments from abscesses, arthritis, asthma, bronchitis, to helping to prevent cancer.
+As a medicine, the seeds have long been used to treat a variety of ailments from abscesses, arthritis, asthma, bronchitis, to helping to prevent cancer.
 Mustard plasters are used to treat chest congestion, aching back pain, sore muscles, and painful joints.

 Mustard is related to cabbage, kale, Chinese cabbage, horseradish, broccoli, turnips, and radishes.
 It contains many of the same phytochemicals that make all of these plants healthy and healing as well.

 Mustard can speed up your metabolism, lower blood pressure, inhibit cancer cell growth, reduce the severity of asthma, help heal bee stings, and decrease the symptoms of rheumatoid arthritis.
-Because mustard is warming and stimulating it is also highly useful for treating a wide variety of skin conditions from psoriasis, contact dermatitis, to acne and stimulating hair growth.
+Because mustard is warming and stimulating it is also highly useful for treating a wide variety of skin conditions including psoriasis, contact dermatitis, acne and even stimulating hair growth.
 A plaster of the seeds can also help to soothe and heal nerve damage causing pain and numbness.